-A change of behavior of the canine followed by a positive indication which cannot be confirmed.
+A change of behavior of the canine followed by a positive indication which cannot be confirmed by the canine handler.

 NOTE 1.
 This may be the result of residual odor that the canine can detect but which cannot be confirmed by technology or direct observation.